vmware/vic/doc/design/components.md

 ### Port Layer

+The port layer presents container primitive operations, with APIs that express intent rather than the intricies of how.

 #### Port Layer - Execution

 This component deals handles management of containers such as create, start, stop, kill, etc, and is broken distinct from interaction primarily because the uptime requirements may be different, [see Interaction](#portlayer---interaction).